AcompanhaLegis/camara-data-portal/README.md

 > This is the frontend app for visualization of the acquired and processed data from "Camara dos Deputados"

+It also needs the following project running under port 8000 locally: https://github.com/AcompanhaLegis/acompanha-legis-api

 ## Build Setup

 ```bash